 I have always been curious about things going on around me, whether at my school, in my neighborhood or in my community.
 I recall listening to neighbor ladies on my grandmother’s front porch on West 41st Street sharing their stories of hard life and labor as we endured the restrictive period of Jim Crow in the 1950s and 1960s.

 In 1966, I attended a three-week summer workshop for black high school teachers and a few black students at Savannah State College.
-That same year, I represented Beach High when I wrote articles that were published in Teen Times, a weekly section of the Savannah Evening Press.
+That same year, I represented Beach High School when I wrote articles that were published in Teen Times, a weekly section of the Savannah Evening Press.

 At Spelman College, where I majored in English — because Spelman did not have a journalism program — I became editor of the Spelman Spotlight.
 I dared to believe I could become a newspaper journalist, even though I had no journalism role models who were women or African-Americans.
 My grandmother had urged me to take education courses in college as a fallback.
 Nothing against teachers; we had teachers in my family, but teaching was not my passion.
 I didn’t follow my grandmother’s advice.